-Having a false sense of entitlement often does not work out too well for those who have one.
+Having a false sense of entitlement often does not work out too well for those who maintain one.

 Jeremiah was there when Jerusalem was destroyed, what great sorrow and anguish filled his soul.
 He was totally dejected and clinically depressed.
 When we find ourselves in tragic, seemingly impossible situations, our personal sentiments undoubtedly echo those of Jeremiah (Lamentations 3:1-20).
 His world had gone dark.
 His way was blocked at every turn.
 He was filled with bitterness and his prayers seem to just bounce off the ceiling.

-But he recalls that sowing and reaping are a two-way street.
-He remembers that his hope was in the Father.
-He remembers the Father’s loyal-love.
+He remembered that sowing and reaping are a two-way street.
+His hope was in the Father.
+He remembered the Father’s loyal-love.
 A new day would dawn.
 Restoration would come.
 The sorrow and suffering would last for 70 years, as he himself prophesied (Jeremiah 25:11-12).
 But then it would come to an end.
 Restoration would follow.
 His mourning and sorrow are transformed into renewed faith and hope.

 21 This I recall to my mind; therefore I have hope.